Wilfried Bony: Return to Swansea

 However, on 31 August 2017, Bony re-signed for Swansea City on a two-year deal, with Swansea paying a £12 million transfer fee.
 He assumed the number 2 shirt.
 Bony scored his first Premier League goal of the season against his former club Stoke City on 2 December 2017.
 A week later, he captained Swansea to a 1–0 win against West Bromwich Albion, scoring his first home goal at the Liberty Stadium since leaving the club.
 After that, both the player and the club struggled for goalscoring form.
 His last match in a Swansea shirt was in a 1–1 draw away to Leicester when he sustained an ankle injury.
 The club were relegated from the Premier League after a 2–1 defeat against his former and already-relegated side Stoke City.
 He moved on loan to Qatari side Al-Arabi in January 2019.

 Swansea confirmed on 18 May 2019 that he would be released upon expiration of his contract.
 After being released by Swansea, he began training with Newport County in August 2019.

 Al-Ittihad

 On 28 January 2020, Al-Ittihad signed Bony to a one-and-a-half-year contract.

 On 1 November, Bony announced on his Instagram account that he and the club had come a mutual agreement to terminate his contract after 10 months at the club.

 NEC Nijmegen

 On 26 January 2022, after being without a club for over a year, Bony returned to the Netherlands to join Eredivisie club NEC Nijmegen on a deal until the end of the season.
 He only made one 15-minute substitute appearance for NEC and was unavailable due to injuries in most of the league games.

 Always Ready

-On 11 February 2023, Bony signed Bolivian Primera División club Club Always Ready, becoming the first Ivorian to play professionally in Bolivia.
+On 11 February 2023, Bony signed for Bolivian Primera División club Club Always Ready, becoming the first Ivorian to play professionally in Bolivia.